KenT2/pipresents-gapless/README.md

          wget https://github.com/KenT2/pipresents-gapless-examples/tarball/master -O - | tar xz

-There should now be a directory 'KenT2-pipresents-gapless-examples-xxxx' in your home directory.
+There should now be a directory 'KenT2-pipresents-gapless-examples-xxxx' in the /home/pi directory.

-Open the directory and move the 'pp_home' directory and its contents to your home directory.
+Open the directory and move the 'pp_home' directory and its contents to the /home/pi directory.

 These examples are compatible with the version of Pi Presents you have just downloaded.
-In addition you can update profiles from version 1.2.x [pipresents-next] to 1.3.1 by simply opening them in the editor (make a backup copy first):
+In addition you can update profiles from version 1.3.1 or earlier to 1.3.2 by simply opening them in the editor (make a backup copy first):

-In either case you can use the tools>update all menu option to update all profiles in /pp_home
+In either case you can use the tools>update all menu option to update all profiles in a single directory at once.

 Lastly you will need to do some manual updating of some of the field values as specified in  ReleaseNotes.txt.
-Start at the paragraph in releasenotes.txt that introduces version 1.3 and work backwards.
+Start at the paragraph in releasenotes.txt that introduces version 1.3.1 and work forwards

 Requirements
 ============
 Pi Presents was developed on Raspbian using Python 2.7.
 It is now being developed on Jessie and will not work on Wheezy.
-While it will run on a Pi 1, a Pi2 or Pi3 gives much better performance for videos and images.
+While it will run on a Pi 1, a Pi2 or Pi3 gives much better performance for the starting of videos and images.

-if you want to play videos omxplayer requires 256MB of GPU memory.
+If you want to play videos omxplayer requires 256MB of GPU memory.

 Bug Reports and Feature Requests